-Welcome to Shoults, Picard & Brooks, LLP
+Welcome to Shoults, Picard & Brooks, PLLC

 Based in Lapeer, Michigan, Barry Shoults, Lapeer Mayor 1981-1989, has been practicing law since 1982.
-Over time, other attorneys have joined his trial and transactional practice and Shoults, Picard & Brooks, LLP now has a staff of four attorneys with a total of over 50 years combined experience.
+Over time, other attorneys have joined his trial and transactional practice and Shoults, Picard & Brooks, PLLC now has a staff of four attorneys with a total of over 50 years combined experience.
 Our dedicated support staff of both legal assistants and secretaries has a total of over 20 years combined experience.
 Each attorney concentrates on different areas of the law, so we are able to provide a wide range of services with a staff that is experienced, skilled and qualified to handle your business or individual legal matter.

 - Zealous representation;